Commerce City-North Denver

 A Superfund site is a place where hazardous waste has been left out in the open, dumped, or improperly managed.
 There are a few Superfund sites in the area, including Asarco Inc-Globe Smelter and Vasquez Blvd/I-70.
 The Asarco Inc-Globe Smelter had soil with lead and arsenic that was cleaned up.
 The Vasquez Blvd/I-70 site had a residential area with lead and arsenic in soils that were cleaned up and has other areas that will be addressed.

-A community group makes suggestions for the Vasquez Blvd/ VB I-70 project.
-The group meets every month on the third Tuesday at 5:30 p.m.
-Email the group's administrator at vbi170cag@gmail.com to take part in the meetings.
+A community group makes suggestions for the Vasquez Blvd/VB I-70 project.
+The group meets every fourth Tuesday of each month at 5:00 p.m.
+Email the group's administrator to take part in the meetings.

 Activities in the state